UA-Online/style-guide/_entries/certificates-forms.md

 _Class AA Certificate, Class AA certification, Class A Professional Certificate, the “A” Certification in School Psychometry, master’s level certificate in special education, Alabama Class B Professional Educator Certificate, Alabama Class A Certificate in School Psychometry, Alabama Class A Certification in School Psychometry, Alabama Class A certification._[^78]

-The words “graduate certificate” should always be lowercase (except in headings, etc.), but capitalize the major: _graduate certificate in Conflict Resolution_.

 [^78]: Strategic Communications